Jim Beauchamp: After baseball

-In 2002, Beauchamp was present with family and friends when he was honored in his hometown of Grove, Oklahoma by naming the new Grove City Baseball Field after him nearly five decades after his high school graduation.
+In 2002, Beauchamp was present with family and friends when he was honored in his hometown of Grove, Oklahoma, by naming the new Grove City Baseball Field after him nearly five decades after his high school graduation.
 "Jim Beauchamp Field" is home to the Qualate-Pritchard American Legion Baseball team, and the Ridgerunner Baseball team of Grove High School, where Beauchamp was an Oklahoma All-State Athlete.
-Beauchamp's boyhood home was across the street where the new ballpark now stands.
+Beauchamp's boyhood home was across the street from where the new ballpark now stands.
 After the presentation, an emotional Beauchamp expressed to those present that it was the highest honor he had ever received.
 Coincidentally, "beau champ" in French translates as "beautiful field."

-On Christmas Day, 2007, Beauchamp died following a long battle with cronic myelogenous leukemia at the age of 68.
+On Christmas Day, 2007, Beauchamp died following a long battle with chronic myelogenous leukemia at the age of 68.

 In his honor, the Atlanta Braves wore a memorial patch emblazoned with his nickname, "Beach", during the 2008 season.

-He was survived by his wife Pam; five children Kash, Tim, Ann Rene, Shanna and Lauren; six grandchildren; sister Patti Crockett; sister-in-law Kay Beauchamp; and stepmother Lee Jean Beachamp.
+He was survived by his wife Pam; five children Kash, Tim, Ann Rene, Shanna and Lauren; six grandchildren; sister Patti Crockett; sister-in-law Kay Beauchamp; and stepmother Lee Jean Beauchamp.